- Brand Positioning

 In many instances, social media is the front door to accessing and learning more about the university.
 It is a tool to tell Oregon State’s story to multiple audiences and demographics.
 We have developed a system that will bring visual consistency and credibility to our brand and yours on social media.

 This is where your page’s identity shines.
 Choose or capture an image that best represents your entity according to our brand’s photo style.
 Make sure it’s in a landscape configuration and is cropped to the dimensions of the image space in the social platform you are using.
-You can use this handy document to help you find proper dimensions.
+Refer to Sprout Social's spreadsheet that lists all the dimensions for all social network photo sizes.

-It is important for OSU-affiliated social accounts to be consistently named.
-This makes it easier for the user to spot the difference between official and unofficial Oregon State accounts.
-All accounts should adopt this formatting:
+To make it easier for the user to spot the difference between official and unofficial Oregon State accounts, all accounts should adopt this formatting:

 [College/Department/Group] - Oregon State University

-Some platforms like Twitter or Snapchat have shorter character limits for page names.
+Some platforms like Twitter, Instagram or Snapchat have shorter character limits for page names.
 In that case, default to abbreviations.
-Examples:

 Like account names, handles should be consistent university-wide.
 However, handles are more limited by character count and naming will have some flexibility.
 Additionally, many users may have already memorized your handles, so changing your handle to the below format is optional.
 Your handle should be what users know you by most.

-If possible and desired, usernames should have “OregonState” or “OSU” positioned at the back.
+If possible and desired, usernames should have “OregonState” or “OSU” at the end.
 This is a consistent branch from the university’s main @OregonState accounts, and brings recognizable affiliation with Oregon State to accounts.